-On March 16, 2016, the Company announced its intention to change its business and transition to the online daily fantasy sports ("DFS") industry as a business-to-business technology provider of DFS software, which will allow its customers the ability to offer a customized and fully-branded DFS product to their clients.
-On August 17, 2016, the Company received TSXV approval to the change of business.
-See also Note 5.
+The Company's principal business activity is online daily fantasy sports ("DFS") industry as a business to business technology provider of DFS software, which will allow its customers the ability to offer a customized and fully-branded DFS product to their clients.

 The Company's operations have been primarily funded from equity financings, which are dependent upon many external factors and may be difficult to secure or raise when required on terms acceptable to the Company or at all.
-During the nine months ended September 30, 2019, the Company incurred a net loss of \$1,621,119 and has negative working capital of \$596,883 (December 31, 2018 negative working capital of \$184,578) and accumulated deficit of \$22,993,402 (December 31, 2018 - \$21,372,283).
+During fiscal 2019 the Company raised \$1,249,985 through the sale of its common shares.
+The Company incurred a net loss of \$2,258,425 (2018 - \$7,916,693) has negative working capital of \$1,188,205 (2018 - negative working capital of \$184,578) and accumulated deficit of \$23,630,708 (2018 - \$21,372,283).
 The Company recognizes that its objectives and scope of expenditures may change with ongoing results and, as a result, it may be required to obtain additional financing.
 While the Company has been successful in securing financing in the past, there can be no assurance that it will be able to do so in the future.
+Subsequent to year end there was a global outbreak of a novel coronavirus identified as "COVID-19".
+On March 11, 2020 the World Health Organization ("WHO") declared a global pandemic.
+In order to combat the spread of COVID-19 governments worldwide, including Canada, have enacted emergency measures including travel bans, legally enforced or self-imposed quarantine periods, social distancing and business and organization closures.
+These measures will have a significant, negative effect on the economy of all nations for an undeterminable period of time, the extent of which is also uncertain.
 These factors indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
-If for any reason the Company is unable to continue as a going concern, it could impact the Company's ability to realize assets at their recognized values and to meet its liabilities in the ordinary course of business at the amounts stated in the interim unaudited consolidated financial statements.
+If for any reason the Company is unable to continue as a going concern, it could impact the Company's ability to realize assets at their recognized values and to meet its liabilities in the ordinary course of business at the amounts stated in the audited consolidated financial statements.